 We consider charge carriers that undergo nearest-neighbor hopping among the sites of a binary random lattice, each site of which is associated with one of two possible energies E1 or E2.
 A general and recently observed feature of this problem not predicted by previous treatments of disordered hopping models is a crossover between trap-limited conduction and percolation.
 We introduce new energy-projected equations of motion whose solutions reveal the deep conductivity minimum associated with this phenomenon, and compare the results predicted to numerical simulations.

-P. E. Parris and B. D. Bookout, "Trapping-to-Percolation Transition in the Hopping Diffusion of Substitutionally Disordered Solids with a Binary Energy Distribution," Physical Review B, vol. 47, no. 1, pp. 562-565, American Physical Society (APS), Jan 1993.
+P. E. Parris and B. D. Bookout, "Trapping-to-Percolation Transition in the Hopping Diffusion of Substitutionally Disordered Solids with a Binary Energy Distribution," Physical Review B (Condensed Matter), vol. 47, no. 1, pp. 562 - 565, American Physical Society (APS), Jan 1993.

 International Standard Serial Number (ISSN)